rhydiant/geo-flutter/README.md

 Start a [simulator](https://github.com/rhydiant/geo-flutterio/wiki/Simulators) and do `flutter run`.

-To run on a device (with release optimizations):
+To run on a connected device (with release optimizations):

     flutter run --release